chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

   />
 </video>

-As you've seen, we're able to interact with our UI and quickly check how it responds if we update our tasks, ensuring it stays consistent, all of this without needing to spin up a testing environment or add additional packages.
+The play function allows us to interact with our UI and quickly check how it responds if we update our tasks.
+That keeps the UI consistent at no extra manual effort.
+All without needing to spin up a testing environment or add additional packages.

 ## Component-Driven Development